sixmen/stran/chrome/README.md

-# S-Tran Firefox Extension
+# S-Tran Chrome Extension

-S-Tran is a Firefox browser extension that translates webpage text using OpenAI's API.
+S-Tran is a Chrome browser extension that translates webpage text using OpenAI's API.

 ## Features